Website is live regarding Prospect Road

-Two-day Community Cleanup in May
+Two-day Community Cleanup this Friday & Saturday

 The Village of Peoria Heights will hold a two-day Community Cleanup on Friday and Saturday, May 16 & 17, at the Public Works Garage, 3838 N. Boulevard Ave. in Peoria Heights.